 With a number of snow cannons onhand there are always enough slopes open during the skiing season.

 Situated at the summit in the Campoo Valley, Alto Campoo is a beautiful resort with stunning views.

 Suitable for skiers of all levels, it is very well equipped with quality facilities.
-There are a selection of snow boarding runs within the ski area.
+There is a selection of snowboarding runs within the ski area.